 Labro’s passion for promoting the understanding and love of music has well been recognized through his master classes at renowned institutions such as the Oberlin Conservatory of Music, Princeton University, Hope College, the Cleveland Institute of Music, and many more.

 After a busy summer zigzagging all across the US and South Korea at chamber music and jazz festivals including the Newport Jazz Festival for the second year in a row, Labro will open the 2018 season collaborating with artists such as Paquito D’Rivera, Emilio Solla and Cristina Pato from the Silk Road Ensemble.

 Late October, Labro will embark on a tour of his latest project: Julien Labro & the Chanson Experiment before making his debut with the prestigious New World Symphony where he will be playing the music of Astor Piazzolla.
-Other highlights of the season include performances with the Hartford Symphony, the Cleveland Ballet and performing & curating the Gypsy Jazz segment of 29th edition of the Berks Jazz Festival.
+Other highlights of the season include performances with the Hartford Symphony, the Cleveland Ballet, the NYC City Ballet and performing & curating the Gypsy Jazz segment of 29th edition of the Berks Jazz Festival.

 In his free time, Labro is working on composing a new bandoneón concerto that will be a sequel to his accordion concerto Apricity.